Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 Perfect Parking

-An AI Application to Assist Drivers Finding Parking in Busy Cities
+An AI System to Assist Drivers Finding Parking in Busy Cities

 Rhys Quilter